WELCOME TO CLIMB MOUNT KILIMANJARO!

 Still want more info?
 Well you can’t beat our bestselling guide book, which provides comprehensive advice on climbing, including REVIEWS OF ALL THE MAJOR TREKKING COMPANIES.
 You’ll also find guides to the towns and cities that will act as the base for your trek, plus, of course, detailed descriptions of all the routes on both Kili and Meru, written by somebody who has climbed them all.
 Many times.
 The book has now been published since 2001 and is currently in its fifth edition.

-Oh, and I don’t think we’ve mentioned our news blog yet, which has all the latest news from the mountain.
+Oh, and I don’t think we’ve mentioned our Kilimanjaro blog yet, which has all the latest news from the mountain and lots of useful advice.

-And if you still can’t find the information you require, then just email us at henry@climbmountkilimanjaro.com or henry@kilimanjaroexperts.com and I’ll be happy to help in whatever way I can.
+And if you still can’t find the information you require, then just email us.
+We can be reached at [email protected] or [email protected] and I’ll be happy to help in whatever way I can.